jackhugh/php-framework/README.md

 }
 ```

-Any return value from the method will set the response body.
+The return value from the method will automatically set the response body.

-By default routes are set to HTML which can be returned easily using `View::render`.
+By default routes are set to HTML which can be rendered easily using `View::render`.

 If the route has been set to JSON then any data can be returned and will be automatically encoded using `json_encode`.